Birds – Symbolism and Myths Through the Ages

 The phoenix is a mythical bird that represents ideas of cycles, regeneration, and rebirth.
 It was idolized in many ancient cultures for its ability to rise stronger from the ashes of its predecessor.
 For this reason, it’s linked to fire and the sun.

-The Rooster is the tenth animal in the Chinese Zodiac.
-It’s believed to be yin (as opposed to yan), and therefore is imbued with the ideas of the feminine, darkness, passivity, and the earth.
+The rooster is the tenth animal in the Chinese Zodiac.
+It’s associated with yin (as opposed to yang), and therefore is imbued with the ideas of the feminine, darkness, passivity, and the earth.
 The symbol of the rooster is also believed to protect against evil spirits.

 Those that are born in the year of the rooster are thought to be straightforward and decisive.
 They are perfectionists that are serious in their work and possess good logic and managerial skills.
 Despite being stubborn and fierce in an argument, roosters are family-oriented and need the support of a strong family unit.
 They rely on family for grounding and encouragement.